-The "3206" indicates the Grant/Project number to use.
-Use the State and Federal Grant Codes to determine if this is a state or federal grant requiring a specific source code.
+The "3206" indicates the Grant/Project number to use, in the State and Federal Grant Codes you can determine if this is a state or federal grant to determine the source code to be used.
 In nearly all cases, State Revenue from CDE should be coded with Source Code 3000, unless indicated differently in the State and Federal Grant Codes as shown in the Chart of Accounts.